-Before you remove the cords from old computers, VHS/DVD players, or other devices, take a picture of it with all its cords and components in place before removing them.
+Before you remove the cords from old computers, VHS/DVD players, or other devices, take a picture of it with all its cords and components in place before unplugging anything.
 This way, when you go to reassemble it later, you can refer to the image for easy assembly.

 3. Remove Disks & Connectors